fiugd/blog/_misc/closed-mind-game.md

 ---

-title: "Close Your Mind, The Game™"
+title: "Closed Mind, The Game™: Software Dev Edition"
 description: "a game about closing The Mind"
 image:
 video: